leeyang/CCMgen/README.md

+##This version is very different from the original version
+##it allows regularization matrix settings

 # CCMgen and CCMpredPy

 This repository provides a Python toolkit for learning second-order Markov Random Field (MRF) models from multiple sequence alignments of a protein families and using these models for generating realistic synthetic protein sequences.